There are over 500,000 insects at the Booth Museum.

 In addition to pinned specimens the museum also houses a large number of microscope slides and spirit preserved arthropod specimens.

-Please note: Entomology displays are undergoing a gradual refresh.
+The entomology displays are undergoing a gradual refresh.
 During this time individual cases are being re-displayed.
-We apologise for the look of those cases whilst work continues.
+We welcome comments on the changes.

 The collection can be viewed for research or photography by prior appointment.